adleary-AIEngineer/adleary-AIEngineer.github.io/projects/Chemical-Incident-Simulation.md

 The architecture is designed from the outset to support sensitive-but-unclassified (SBU) use cases and future deployment to AWS GovCloud.

 ---
+## Problem Statement
+Training and exercising for low-frequency, high consequence threats like CBRN incidents is increasingly difficult at all levels of response, due to a variety of factors, including: resource limitations, personnel attrition, and the increasing number of high-frequency threats responders must prepare for.
+Functional Exercises are great for assessing specific tactics, techniques, and coordination druing a multi-agency response.
+However, they are challenging since responders have to be pulled "off the line" or brought in during their off-shift to participate.
+Discussion-based or Table Top Exercises are good for identifying communication and coordination challenges and planning factors, but they lack realism.
+Neither of these types of exercises take into account one of the most challenging aspects of a response: how people will behave.
+I wanted to design a system that helps responders work through a problem in near real-time that includes injects that no one developed ahead of time and could include an element of crowd behavior to stress the response.

 ## Key Capabilities